holgerlembke/ResXResourceManagerPF/README.md

 # Hints

-* VS 2022 might complain that the xaml file is invalid.
+* VS might complain that the xaml file is invalid.
 Try to Build/Run/F5.
 It will compile the new resource entries and VS should be happy again.

 * Start small.
 Just add two or three translations in one dialog and get that done.
-Then it is time to escalate.
+When that works it is time to escalate.

 * While working with xaml text Ctrl-Z is your best friend.
 Undo errors, don't try to fix them.